akshaydr/humanoid_biped/Documentation/Welcome file.md

  3. Actuators and Sensor selection
  4. Controller selection
  5. Drawing a rough flowchart of the entire system
- 6. Listing down nodes and topics required
+ 6. Finding packages and wrappers to perform certain tasks
- 7. Listing down services and actions
+ 7. Listing down nodes and topics required
- 8.
+ 8. Listing down services and actions

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMjIwMjM3M119
+eyJoaXN0b3J5IjpbLTMyNDc3NzMzNF19
 -->